Article Image

 o Continuous performance-linked training

-Significance: Brings a holistic, citizen-centric, and adaptive training culture.
+Significance: A holistic, citizen-centric, and adaptive training culture is brought.

-UPSC Relevance: Questions on Mission Karmayogi have appeared in GS-II and Public Administration.
+UPSC Relevance: Questions on Mission Karmayogi appeared in GS-II and Public Administration.

 Lack of need-based training modules

-Encourage cross-sectoral learning (e.g., collaboration with academia and private sector)
+Encourage cross-sectoral learning (e.g., collaboration with academia and the private sector)

 Promote experiential and field-based training

-Sevottam Model Training: Used in capacity building for improving citizen service delivery.
+Sevottam Model Training: Used in capacity building to improve citizen service delivery.

-MCTP (Mid-Career Training Programme): Focuses on leadership, innovation & global best practices.
+MCTP (Mid-Career Training Programme): Focuses on leadership, innovation, and global best practices.

-District Collectorate Training (IAS probationers): Combines field experience with theory.
+District Collectorate Training (IAS probationers): Combines field experience and theory.

-Training is the bedrock of a responsive and ethical bureaucracy.
-With the rise of complex governance challenges, the emphasis on continuous learning and behavioral transformation has become imperative.
+Training is the foundation of a responsive and ethical bureaucracy.
+With the rise of complex governance challenges, continuous learning and behavioural transformation have become imperative.
 UPSC aspirants must view training as an administrative tool that not only enhances competence but also shapes a citizen-oriented and reform-driven public administration.

-Career advancement in the Indian civil services refers to the structured progression of officers through hierarchical ranks, governed by a hybrid system of seniority and merit-based evaluations.
-It encompasses trainings, promotions, empanelment for key roles (e.g., Joint Secretary), and specialization in governance.
-The system is designed to balance efficiency, equity, and responsiveness to administrative needs.
+Career advancement in the Indian civil services refers to the structured progression of officers through hierarchical ranks governed by a hybrid system of seniority and merit-based evaluations.
+It encompasses training, promotions, empanelment for key roles (e.g., joint secretary), and specialisation in governance.
+The proposed system is designed to balance efficiency, equity, and responsiveness to administrative needs.

 i.
 Promotion Systems:

-o Time-bound promotions: Automatic elevation after fixed tenures (e.g. IPS officers moves to SP rank).
+o Time-bound promotions: Automatic elevation after fixed tenures (e.g., IPS officers move to the SP rank).

 ii.
 Career Phases: